Prize Fellow in Music, Magdalen College

 Postdoctoral Researcher on the AHRC-funded 'Transforming 19th-Century HIP' research project (TCHIP)

 Performance practices in nineteenth-century music, source studies, publishing in the nineteenth century, empirical and statistical approaches to music and performance, and performance cultures.

 Postdoctoral Researcher on the AHRC-funded 'Transforming 19th-Century HIP' research project (TCHIP); Junior Research Fellow, Somerville College

 Social and psychological aspects of group music-making; power, creativity, and authorship in musical performance; historical and contemporary orchestral practices.

 Research interests include French music during the Third Republic, sound in literature, film music, urban cultural studies, soundscape studies and sound ecology, sound art and sound maps, music and visual arts.

 Postdoctoral Research Fellow on the ERC-funded ‘Music and Late Medieval European Courtly Cultures’ research project (MALMECC)

-Laura is a Postdoctoral Research Fellow on the ERC-funded ‘Music and Late Medieval European Courtly Cultures’ research project (MALMECC), focussing on ‘Gender, Lineage and Patterns of Patronage in Late Medieval France, England and the Low Countries’.
+Laura is a Fulford Junior Research Fellow at Somerville College, and a Postdoctoral Research Fellow on the ERC-funded ‘Music and Late Medieval European Courtly Cultures’ research project (MALMECC), focussing on ‘Gender, Lineage and Patterns of Patronage in Late Medieval France, England and the Low Countries’.
 She is researching the cultural patronage and courtly role/s of Queen Philippa of Hainault, looking particularly at the illuminated manuscripts associated with her and their unusual musical content.
 Her broader research interests centre on the relationships between art, ideas, power and politics in medieval Britain and Europe.
 She is also interested in medieval responses to antiquity and the Holy Land.

 Prize Fellow in Music, Magdalen College